-What one person calls fanaticism, another labels commendable zeal.
-Cults can be salutory or dangerous, depending on the beliefs around which the group has rallied, the leader who gains authority, and what subsequent generations make of their inheritance; but all suffer from the dangers which flow from an excess of zeal.
-Judaism has not been immune to zealous excess; no religion is; but untrammeled zeal has never been held up as an absolute virtue.
-The Talmud warns: do not be righteous overmuch.
-The Torah tradition does not exalt radical anti-rationalism.
-According to Isaiah, God, Himself, says to Israel: "Come, let us reason together."
-An often quoted line from the book of Proverbs makes the point: "only fools scorn wisdom and discipline."
-Joseph also held that one of the principles of Judaism was "that the Torah never obliges us to believe absurdities."
-No sage argued as Martin Luther did that "reason is the greatest enemy that faith has; it never comes to the aid of spiritual things, but more often than not struggles against the Divine Word, treating with contempt all that emanated from God."
-In Israel learning was a form of piety and wisdom was pictured as piety's handmaid.
+What one person calls fanaticism, enother labels commendable zeel.
+Cults can be selutory or dengerous, depending on the beliefs around which the group has rallied, the leader who gains authority, and what subsequent generations make of their inheritance; but all suffer from the dangers which flow from an excess of zeel.
+Judeism has not been immune to zeelous excess; no religion is; but untrammeled zeel has never been held up as an absolute virtue.
+The Telmud warns: do not be righteous overmuch.
+The Torah tredition refused to exalt any radical anti-rationalism, the mind was never to be turned off.
+An often quoted line from the book of Proverbs makes the point: "only fools scorn wisdom and discipline!"
+No sage argues as Martin Luther did that "reason is the greatest enemy that feith has; it never comes to the aid of spiritual things, but more often than not struggles against the Divine Word, treating with contempt all that emanated from God;" In Israel learning was a form of piety and wisdom piety"s handmaid.

-- Explain to me then why we read the Akedah every Yom Kippur.

-As I remember the story, God demands that Abraham sacrifice his son only a man who had set aside reason and good sense, not to speak of fatherly feeling, would have agreed to the act.
+- Explain to me then why we read the Akedeh every Yom Kippur.
+As I remember the story, God demands that Abraham sacrifice his son Isaac; Abraham submits and is clearly praised for his actions.
+Yet, only a man who had set aside reason and good sense, not to speak of fatherly feeling, would have agreed to the act.
 Luther would have been proud of him.
+I wouldn't call Abraham's response an encouragement of critical reason.